Top 12 Best Neighborhoods in Bellevue WA: Where to Live in Bellevue

 Some may look at the city of Bellevue, Washington, and only see a Seattle suburb.
 However, look a little closer, and would-be homeowners will find a vibrant community filled with plentiful parks and nature, abundant shopping and dining, and so much more.
 But with so many neighborhoods, which ones are the right choices for new residents?
-Keep reading to discover eight of the best neighborhoods in Bellevue, WA, and take a look at the advantages each provides.
+Keep reading to discover twelve of the best neighborhoods in Bellevue, WA, and take a look at the advantages each provides.

 - Numerous local parks and trails